 With cloud infrastructure, businesses can easily scale computing resources up or down based on real-time demand.
 This eliminates the need to overprovision hardware for peak usage periods.
 As cloud platforms allow automatic scaling, companies can use only the necessary resources to maintain optimal performance.
 Such elasticity helps e-commerce, media streaming, and financial services cruise easily during seasonal demand fluctuations.

 Cloud infrastructure provides efficient and scalable resource management, allowing companies to adjust easily to sudden traffic spikes while optimizing costs.
-In 2020, Shopify scaled its operations and generated $5.1 billion in Balck Friday sales without service interruptions.
+In 2020, Shopify scaled its operations and generated $5.1 billion in Black Friday sales without service interruptions.

 High Availability and Redundancy